centreon/centreon-plugins/docs/developer/guide.rst

   you can copy-paste an other plugin.pm and adapt some lines (package, arguments...).

 .. tip::
   plugin has ".pm" extension because it's a perl module.
-So don't forget to add **1;** at then end of the file
+So don't forget to add **1;** at the end of the file

 -------------